sbabic/swupdate/_sources/overview.txt

 an upgrade with this strategy is safe: it is always guaranteed that the system boots and it is ready to get a new software, if the old one is corrupted or cannot run.
-With U-Boot as boot loader, swupdate is able to manage U-Boot's environment setting variables to indicate the start and the end of a transaction and that the storage contains a valid software.
+With U-Boot as boot loader, SWUpdate is able to manage U-Boot's environment setting variables to indicate the start and the end of a transaction and that the storage contains a valid software.

-swupdate is mainly used in this configuration.
-The recipes for Yocto generate an initrd image containing the swupdate application, that is automatically started after mounting the root file system.
+SWUpdate is mainly used in this configuration.
+The recipes for Yocto generate an initrd image containing the SWUpdate application, that is automatically started after mounting the root file system.

 .. image:: images/swupdate_single.png